 Before reserving a property you should be confident that you will pass the following tests:

-- We would need to see evidence of your ability to meet an affordability calculation of 2.5 x the annualised rent figure, either singularly or jointly.
-(For example: If the rent for the property is £800.00pcm, then you would need to demonstrate income of (12 x £800.00) x 2.5 = £24,000 p.a.
+- We would need to see evidence of your ability to meet an affordability target of 30 x the monthly rent.
+This can be covered by joint income if there is more than one tenant being referenced.
+For example if the rent for the property is £800 pcm, then you would need to demonstrate combined income of (30 x £800) = £24,000 p.a.

 - You must be able to evidence your income source; this can be through evidence from your employer, pension provider, accountant, military allowance confirmation etc.